verrazzano/docs/content/en/docs/guides/export/metrics-trait.md

 * monitoring.coreos.com/v1/ServiceMonitor - a Prometheus custom resource that defines an application to scrape metrics from.
 A ServiceMonitor resource is created by default unless explicitly disabled in the MetricsTrait.
 * Annotations on resources to be scraped by Prometheus (e.g. pods).
 The annotation names are prefixed with `verrazzano.io/metrics`

-For example, the MetricsTrait below is defined for the component `hello-helidon-component` of the hello-helidon sample.
+For example, the MetricsTrait below is defined for the component `hello-helidon-component` of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.
 ```
 apiVersion: oam.verrazzano.io/v1alpha1
 kind: MetricsTrait
 spec:
     scraper: verrazzano-system/vmi-system-prometheus-0
-    port: 8080
-    path: metrics
 ```

 A ServiceMonitor resource similar to the one below will be created.
+The `path` defaulted to `metrics`.
 ```
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor